Asian Americans and Pacific Islanders in Washington State

 In Washington State, there are more than 674,573 Asian Americans and Pacific Islanders (AAPI) according to the U.S. Census Bureau.
 AAPIs are among the fastest growing populations in the state and nation.
 More than 48 distinct Asian and Pacific Islander ethnic groups exist representing a diverse range of cultures, languages, religions, and immigration patterns.

 Washington State has the seventh largest Asian American population and third largest Pacific Islander population in the nation.
-While nearly 88 percent of the population lives in the greater Puget Sound area, significant populations reside in the Yakima valley and Clark and Whitman counties.
+While nearly 88 percent of the population lives in the greater Puget Sound area, significant populations reside in the Yakima Valley and Clark, Whitman, and Spokane counties.